 If you want a card that earns generous and versatile cash back rewards on all purchases, the Citi Double Cash Card has a lot to love.

-While the card doesn’t offer solid benefits specifically through Citi (other than things like Citi Identity Theft Solutions and lost wallet service), the Double Cash is a World Elite Mastercard, meaning it comes with the highest level of Mastercard benefits.
+While the card doesn’t offer many benefits specifically through Citi — other than protections like Citi Identity Theft Solutions and lost wallet service — the Double Cash is a World Elite Mastercard, meaning it comes with the highest level of Mastercard benefits.
 This includes zero liability protection, Mastercard ID Theft Protection, Mastercard Airport Concierge, DoorDash and Lyft discounts and even cellphone protection.

-And if you have a higher-interest balance that you’re looking to transfer, the Double Cash is great card for paying off debt with its introductory balance transfer offer: 0 percent intro APR for 18 months, followed by a variable APR between 18.99 percent to 28.99 percent.
+And if you have a higher-interest balance that you’re looking to transfer, the Double Cash is a great card for paying off debt with its 18-month, zero-percent introductory balance transfer APR offer, even after the balance transfer fee.
 This offer, paired with its solid cash back rate on all purchases, can make the Citi Double Cash worth it for cardholders looking to reap value from their card long after their debt is paid off.

 Similar to the Capital One Quicksilver, you can redeem your cash back rewards through the card issuer’s website.
 Cash rewards from the Citi Double Cash can be redeemed in any amount and are issued as a statement credit, direct deposit or a check.
 Most Citi Double Cash cardholders who do not pair their Double Cash with another ThankYou points-earning credit card will get the most value from a cash back redemption.

-In addition to cash back, you can redeem ThankYou points in other ways, but these typically offer less value:
+In addition to cash back, you can redeem ThankYou points in other ways, such as by:

-- Shop with Points on Amazon or PayPal
+- Shopping with Points on Amazon or PayPal

 Similar to the Quicksilver, the Citi Double Cash is offered to consumers with good to excellent credit.